kanzure/python-vaults/README.md

 **Code review**: This work should be extensively reviewed for best practices with a deep knowledge of bitcoin software development.

+The burn transactions are pretty dangerous.
+Users should store those in either their cold storage system or in a similar secure offline system.

 # See also

 * [bip119 OP\_CHECKTEMPLATEVERIFY workshop transcript](https://diyhpl.us/wiki/transcripts/ctv-bip-review-workshop/)